MrStiMu/design-patterns-in-java/collections/_posts/2023-11-05-overview-design-pattern-in-java.md

 ### Singleton Pattern

-The Singleton pattern is a creational design pattern that restricts the instantiation of a class to one object.
+The [Singleton Pattern]({% link _posts/2023-11-05-singleton-pattern.md %}) is a creational design pattern that restricts the instantiation of a class to one object.
 This pattern is useful when you need to ensure that only one instance of a class is created and that the instance can be easily accessed throughout the application.
 The Singleton pattern is widely used in applications that require global access to a single object.

 ### Factory Pattern

-The Factory pattern is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+The [Factory Pattern]({% link _posts/2023-11-05-factory-pattern-in-java.md %}) is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
 This pattern is useful when you need to create objects of different types based on a set of conditions.
 The Factory pattern is widely used in applications that require the creation of objects based on user input or system configuration.

 ### Abstract Factory Pattern

-The Abstract Factory pattern is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+The [Abstract Factory]({% link _posts/2023-11-05-abstract-factory-pattern-in-java.md %}) pattern is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 This pattern is useful when you need to create objects that are related to each other, but the exact types of objects are not known at runtime.
 The Abstract Factory pattern is widely used in applications that require the creation of complex objects that are composed of smaller, related objects.

 ### Builder Pattern

-The Builder pattern is a creational design pattern that separates the construction of a complex object from its representation, allowing the same construction process to create different representations.
+The [Builder pattern]({% link _posts/2023-11-05-builder-pattern-in-java.md %}) is a creational design pattern that separates the construction of a complex object from its representation, allowing the same construction process to create different representations.
 This pattern is useful when you need to create objects that have many optional parameters or complex initialization logic.
 The Builder pattern is widely used in applications that require the creation of complex objects that can be configured in different ways.

 ### Prototype Pattern

-The Prototype pattern is a creational design pattern that allows you to create new objects by cloning existing ones.
+The [Prototype pattern]({% link _posts/2023-11-05-prototype-pattern-in-java.md %}) is a creational design pattern that allows you to create new objects by cloning existing ones.
 This pattern is useful when you need to create objects that are similar to existing ones, but with different values or properties.
 The Prototype pattern is widely used in applications that require the creation of many similar objects.

 In summary, Creational Design Patterns provide different ways to create objects, making the code more flexible and maintainable.
 The Singleton pattern restricts the instantiation of a class to one object, the Factory pattern provides an interface for creating objects in a superclass, the Abstract Factory pattern provides an interface for creating families of related or dependent objects, the Builder pattern separates the construction of a complex object from its representation, and the Prototype pattern allows you to create new objects by cloning existing ones.